“How deeply do you wish to participate in your life?” ~Dr. Douglas Brooks

-Ten years ago today I sat in a room with 26 other people and listened as you said to us: You are sufficient unto yourself.
+Ten years ago I sat in a room with 26 other people and listened as you said to us, as your teacher once said to you so many years ago in Madurai: You are sufficient unto yourself.
 Everything you truly need is present.
 The question is: How deeply do you wish to participate in your life?

 This was day one of my teacher training, and I could say that I didn’t know then how much my life would change, which might make for a better story or at least build more drama for a later moment of epiphany, but the reality is that I did realize in this moment that my life had just shifted.
 I had no idea of what was to come, but I knew that I had stepped into something seismically upending.

 What I did not know was that throughout the next decade I would begin to shift my identity away from the Susanna whose life revolved around the art world, organizing my weekly schedule around openings in Chelsea and my annual schedule around my residencies and exhibitions.
 I did not imagine that I would walk away from a highly coveted position at MoMA in order to teach yoga classes in the East Village and Soho, then in Paris and in Rome.
 At that point I could not have pictured myself meditating in a temple in South India and wanting to be nowhere other than exactly where I was.
 This paradigm-shifting moment ten years ago was not something that I had consciously sought out, yet clearly, beneath the surface, I had cultivated an internal space for it to take root and blossom.
 And I recognized it when it happened – that’s the thing.

 At this time last year I was returning from pilgrimage in Tamil Nadu with you.
 In an article I wrote upon my return, I proposed this: Make a pilgrimage within yourself.
 Treat this year like a journey.
 Visit every place you can find that resides within you.
 And then honor your experience, regardless of what you find along the way.